Some students get confused by scientific language and think that there is no gravity in space

 The following worksheets may help to identify whether students hold this particular misconception.

 For more information, see the University of York BEST website.

 How do things stay in orbit?
 (5-11)

 Exactly the same combination of falling and moving sideways works for anything in orbit.
 The planet, moon, or satellite falls towards the things that it's orbiting.
 That's the effect of gravity.
-But it also travels forwards, at just the right speed, so that it the sideways movement compensates for the movement caused by the falling.
+But it also travels forward, at just the right speed, so that the sideways movement compensates for the movement caused by the falling.
 So the orbiting thing stays the same distance away from what it's orbiting around.View Resource

 Gravity exists in space (11-14)

 A major challenge is getting across the idea that gravity is a force that acts everywhere in the universe and is not simply restricted to the surface of the Earth.
 A more limited view of gravity takes pupils down various wrong tracks.View Resource

 Gravity, Newton argued, provides the inward pull acting on every satellite.View Resource